Tour the church

 An overhaul undertaken by Nicholsons of Worcester in 1997 entailed restoration of the organ soundboards upon which the two thousand or so pipes stand, the slider valves which control these. together with the console mechanisms.
-Re-intonation of some pipework and the remodeling of the mixtures completed this scheme. returning the organ to its former level of excellence.
+Re-intonation of some pipework and the remodeling of the mixtures completed this scheme.

 |c.650||Essex, including East Hertfordshire, becomes Christian.|

 |673||Synod of Hertford; organisation of Dioceses; Stortford in Diocese of London.|

 |c.1060||Edith the Fair sells Stortford to the Bishop of London.|

 |1085||Doomsday Book records Bishop Maurice of London as holding Stortford.|

 |1332||First recorded vicar, John de Stratherne.|

 |1431||Churchwardens' Accounts start; mention of music, organ, choir, banners, censers, gilded tabernacles, silk canopies and bells.|

 |1547||Reforms of Edward VI; plate sold, walls whitened, rood removed.|